esm7/obsidian-map-view/README.md

 - A new `name` query filter (to filter for a geolocation name) and a `lines` filter (to filter for a line range within a file).
 - Small UI improvements, e.g. icons in pop-ups.
 - "Focus Note in Map View" is now shown also for notes that have no geolocations, since the "follow active note" query format may look into links.
+- Some behind-the-scenes work for exciting big features that are cooking...

 **Fixes:**